petercz1/webcomponents_pubsub/README.md

 ```
 I coul have wrapped all requests in an object, so instead of
 ```
+this.pubsub.subscribe('NewPerson', 'getChosenPeople', null, this.renderData);
+    this.pubsub.subscribe('ChangePerson', 'getChosenPeople', null, this.renderData);
+    this.pubsub.subscribe('DeletePerson', 'getChosenPeople', null, this.renderData);

 I've not bothered with shadow dom as I like using Bootstrap to control overall style.